AdobeDocs/places.de-DE/help/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.md

 >[!IMPORTANT]
 >
 > Die Orteüberwachung hängt von der Platzierungserweiterung ab.
-Wenn Sie die Erweiterung "Orts-Monitor"manuell installieren, stellen Sie sicher, dass Sie auch die `libACPPlaces_iOS.a` Bibliothek zu Ihrem Projekt hinzufügen.
+When manually installing the Places Monitor extension, ensure that you also add the `libACPPlaces_iOS.a` library to your project.

 ## Berechtigungen zum Manifest hinzufügen